Which place is cheaper, Nags Head or Miami?

 Both Nags Head and Miami are popular destinations to visit in the spring with plenty of activities.
 Many travelers come to Miami for the beaches and the activities around the city.

 Miami is much warmer than Nags Head in the spring.
-The temperature in Miami is usually 75°F (24°C) in April, and Nags Head stays around 59°F (15°C).
+The daily temperature in Miami averages around 75°F (24°C) in April, and Nags Head fluctuates around 59°F (15°C).

 It's quite sunny in Nags Head.
 The sun comes out a lot this time of the year in Miami.
 Miami usually receives more sunshine than Nags Head during spring.
 Miami gets 300 hours of sunny skies, while Nags Head receives 262 hours of full sun in the spring.